Dave-Patterson-Group/secular-freqs/README.md

 paulCalcSecularFreqs(60,60,60,60,60,150,2e6);

-Then it will likely return some weird results, or even throw an error.
-So keep in mind the actual physics when you're using these scripts.
+Then it will throw an error (and/or give weird results), in this case because the axial potential is no longer a harmonic stable equilibrium.
+So, keep the physics in mind when you're calculating secular frequencies, don't just put random voltages into the functions.